seed-labs/seed-emulator/docs/user_manual/00_notes.md

   on each node.
 The changes have not been merged yet (pending more testing).
   With this change, we need to update the documents and examples.

+## After merging everything to the `development` branch

-- Example reorganization: after merging everything to the `development` branch, we should reorganize the example folders, moving all the blockchain examples to the D category:
+- Example reorganization: we should reorganize the example folders, moving all the blockchain examples to `DDD-Blockchain-Examples` folder:
   - `D00-blockchain-poa`: this will be used as the base for other examples, so make sure it covers the basics well.
+  - `D01-blockchain-customization`: Show how to customize blockchains
+  - `D02-blockchain-pos`: POS (move `C04-ethereum-pos` here)
+  - `D03-two-chains`: Two chains
+  - `D04-faucet`: faucet example
+  - `D05-chainlink`: chainlink (oracle)
+  - `D06-level
   - Remove `B08-Remix-Connection`
   - Remove `B09-Smart-Contract-Attacks`: it is already in a lab.
-  - Move `C04-ethereum-pos` to `D04-blockchain-pos`
-  - Faucet: `D05-faucet`.
-  - Chainlink: `D06-chainlink`.

 - Separate blockchain-related services from the Internet-related services.
   This way, users who do not need blockchain do not need to add `import blockchain`